DW is a veteran, a father, a husband, and a teacher. He's published 9 YA/NA novels thus far. The story you're reading might be next.

 “Hi, David, Wesley, how are you guys?”

 Trevor looked up to see who had spoken and couldn’t quite believe it.
-He hadn’t known she would be there.
+She was every bit as beautiful as he remembered.
 His heart skipped a beat as he realized how much he’d been hoping she would show up.

 As their eyes met a hush seemed to fall over the room.
 Perhaps it was just his imagination.

 Katie didn’t say anything as she stood looking at him with a hopeful smile on her face.
 Trevor didn’t know what to say either.
 A broad smile formed on his lips and he held out his arms toward her.
 David and Wesley stepped out of the way as Katie moved toward Trevor.
-As she moved into his arms and they embraced, thirty years seemed to melt away.
+She moved into his arms and they embraced.
+Thirty years seemed to melt away.

 With a hitch in her voice, Katie whispered, “God, I’ve missed you, Trevor.”